ruboto/EmotionalVoting/README.md

 ['name 3', 'name 4', 'name 2', 'name 2']
 ```

-Adding these results to the previous gives us this positive vote:
+Adding these results to the previous gives us this vote:

 ```ruby
 {'name 1' => 1/4, 'name 2' => 3/4, 'name 3' => 2/4, 'name 4' => 2/4}
 ```

-"name 2" now has over 50% of the positive vote, and we can eliminate the weakest candidate: 'name 1'.
+"name 2" now has over 50% of the vote, and we can eliminate the weakest candidate: 'name 1'.
 With 'name 1' removed, our table now looks like this:

 | Voter A | Voter B | Voter C | Voter D |
 |---------|---------|---------|---------|